ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 Create the Virtual Machines
 ===========================

-We'll be using a similar Vagrant configuration as :doc:`the MongoDB tutorial <./tutorial/index>`.
+We'll be re-using the virtual machines defined in the Vagrant configuration for :doc:`the MongoDB tutorial <./tutorial/index>`.
-Download the MySQL example Vagrantfile below and save it to a new ``flocker-mysql`` directory (you can call the directory anything you like).

-:download:`mysql.Vagrantfile`

-You will need to save this file with the name ``Vagrantfile`` (no extension).

-Now we'll boot up the virtual machines:
+If you have since shutdown or destroyed those VMs, boot them up again:

 .. code-block:: console